 Most sites have more than one function, and can be divided into sub-sites, according to function.

 Dispersed breeding species occur in many different habitats throughout the AEWA area.
-Two of the most important habitats for waterbirds are the Arctic tundra and temperate grasslands.
+Two of the most important breeding habitats for waterbirds are the Arctic tundra and temperate grasslands.
 There is usually little if any need for management in the tundra, where the main issues are conservation of the fragile ecosystems and protection against permanent damage, especially from oil exploitation.

 Temperate grasslands may be natural (e.g. in the Russian Federation) or man-made.
 The main threat to natural grasslands is conversion to agricultural land, and here the emphasis should be on the creation of protected areas.
 Breeding populations of waders and ducks on agricultural grasslands in Europe are threatened by intensification in farming practices by private farmers.
 Two conservation strategies that have been used to combat this threat are buying land to establish grassland reserves, and concluding management agreements with the farmers (see Box 4).